Optimized

 With this information in hand, I led the initiative to design a user-centered checkout experience to improve customer satisfaction, ease of use, and conversion rates.

-Crafting a Framework for Personalization
+Crafting a Framework

 The biggest opportunity our team identified was the potential to create different experiences for different types of customers.
 We wanted to anticipate what information -- and at what level of detail -- a customer would want in order to meet their objective.